MitchPierias/ipgc/CONTACT_FORM_SETUP.md

 ## Deployment on Vercel

-1. Add all environment variables in your Vercel project settings
+1. Add all environment variables in your Vercel project settings:
+   - Go to your project → Settings → Environment Variables
+   - Add all the variables listed above
+   - Make sure to add them for Production, Preview, and Development environments as needed
 2. The contact form will be available at `/contact`
-3. Emails will be sent to `mitch@pierias.com` as configured
+3. Emails will be sent to the address specified in `CONTACT_FORM_RECIPIENT_EMAIL` (defaults to `mitch@pierias.com` if not set)

 ## Security Notes

 - Never commit `.env.local` to version control
-- Use strong passwords and app passwords for email
+- Use strong passwords and app passwords for email (never use your regular password)
 - Regularly rotate your hCaptcha keys
 - Monitor email delivery and usage
+- Keep your hCaptcha secret key secure and never expose it in client-side code
+- App passwords are more secure than regular passwords for SMTP authentication

 ## Troubleshooting